Transform the digital learning landscape

 Flexibility is built in to our curriculum, so you can customize your course of study to match your current professional path.
 You can choose from a wide variety of courses to meet the 18-credit-hour requirement for the TS endorsement, including classes in media literacy, informal learning environments, digital citizenship, e-learning, and web design.
 You'll also gain practical experience because many of our courses offer opportunities to apply knowledge to practice and engage in hands-on activities.

-Prefer the Continuing Education route?
+Prefer the nondegree route?

 Interested in school librarianship?